jr-xing/Joint-Deep-Learning-for-Improved-Myocardial-Scar-Detection-from-Cardiac-MRI/README.md

 # Joint Deep Learning for Improved Myocardial Scar Detection

-This repository contains the official implementation of the paper "JOINT DEEP LEARNING FOR IMPROVED MYOCARDIAL SCAR DETECTION FROM CARDIAC MRI".
+This repository contains the official implementation of the paper [Joint Deep Learning for Improved Myocardial Scar Detection From Cardiac MRI](https://pubmed.ncbi.nlm.nih.gov/38523738/).

 ## Abstract